vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 all the input files that are parsed to build a DAG of targets (and other stuff).
 Any unused target becomes questionable, and *gn* was complaining that my target 'install_third_party_packages' is unused.
-It is up to me now decide if I needed it and keep it or remove it otherwise.
+It is up to me now to decide if I needed it and keep it or remove it otherwise.

 Obviously I need the function to execute but I don't care about using the target directly in my executable.
 How to go about fixing this situation was not obvious to me at all.
 The solution, it turns out, is to satisfy *gn* by stating that 'install_third_party_packages' is a `meta-target` like here in `//build/common/conan.gni`:

 ```lua
   group(target_name) {